 There’s a handful of scientific information and findings on infrared saunas, but we want to make sure that the basics are covered and that you can make an informed decision about purchasing a new sauna.

-This article covers everything you need to know about these saunas and the healthy benefits IR light has on the body.
-RECOMMENDED: Infrared Sauna Vs Traditional Sauna
+This article covers everything you need to know about these saunas and the potential health benefits IR light has on the body.
+You might also be interested in: Infrared Sauna Vs Traditional Sauna

 Light is an electromagnetic wave characterized by its wavelength and is separated on a spectrum of spectral bands.
 The light we are exposed to the most is known as white light, a light that’s emitted by the sun.